hymatrix/hymx/scripts/README.md

 ## auto-release.sh

-Automatic release script that creates GitHub Releases based on the `Variant` variable in `schema/schema.go`.
+Automatic release script that creates GitHub Releases based on the `NodeVersion` variable in `node/schema/default.go`.

 ### Features

-1. **Automatic Version Detection**: Reads the `Variant` variable from `schema/schema.go` as the version number
+1. **Automatic Version Detection**: Reads the `NodeVersion` variable from `node/schema/default.go` as the version number
 2. **Git Tag Management**: Automatically creates and pushes Git tags
 3. **Multi-platform Build**: Uses `make build-all` to build binaries for all platforms
 4. **GitHub Release**: Uses GitHub CLI to create releases and upload binary files